History of Slough: Prehistory

-Evidence of Slough’s prehistoric past can be found in its archaeology.
+Evidence of Slough's prehistoric past can be found in its archaeology.
 Britwell and Farnham Royal sit on the Lynch Hill Gravel terraces, which is one of the best areas for prehistoric artefacts in the Thames Valley.
 Excavations in Cippenham during the early twenty-first century show evidence of human activity through time, with Mesolithic finds, Neolithic pits, a Bronze Age occupation site and cemetery, and late Iron Age/Roman features.
 There is also evidence of Roman sites (43 AD to 409 AD) from finds of pottery sherds and coins as well as features such as ditches and hearths.

 Medieval history

 Most of the area was traditionally part of Buckinghamshire and formed over many years by the amalgamation of villages along the Great West Road from London in the east to Bath and Bristol in the west.
 The first recorded uses of the name occur as Slo in 1196, Sloo in 1336, and Le Slowe, Slowe or Slow in 1437.
-The name may have derived from the various sloughs in the area caused by rain water flowing from the Chilton Hills to the River Thames, or it may refer instead to Sloe bushes growing in the vicinity.
+The name may have derived from the various sloughs in the area caused by rain water flowing from the Chiltern Hills to the River Thames, or it may refer instead to Sloe bushes growing in the vicinity.
 The name first seems to have applied to a hamlet between Upton to the east and Chalvey to the west, roughly around the 'Crown Crossroads' where the road to Windsor (now the A332) met the Great West Road.
 Along with Salt Hill, these settlements formed the parish of Upton-cum-Chalvey.

 The Domesday Survey of 1086, refers to Upton, and a wood for 200 pigs, worth £15.
 Upton, with its Norman Church, was situated at the top of the slope from the river terrace - the various levels in the area having been formed in the Ice-Age.

 In 1196, one Henry de Slo is mentioned in a Pipe roll - the earliest documentary reference found to Slough.

 During the 13th century, King Henry III had a palace in Cippenham: the spot (now a scheduled ancient monument) is still marked on modern maps as "Cippenham Moat".
 St Laurence's Church in Upton is around 900 years old and is the oldest building in Slough.
 Parts of Upton Court were built in 1325, while St Mary's Church in Langley was probably built in the late 11th or early 12th century, though it has been rebuilt and enlarged several times.

 Montem Mound, also known as Salt Hill (originally Salts Hill) is in Chalvey.
 Its date of origin is not known, but it is now a scheduled ancient monument.
 Eton College held its 'Eton Montem' ceremonies here until 1844.
 The surrounding area to the north of Chalvey and the Great West Road is also known as Salt Hill and includes Salt Hill Park.
 Salt Hill Park once boasted great iron gates, which were subsequently smelted as part of the war effort during World War II.